- April 2, 2023

 I named this dish Magic Dragon Shrimp because Mr. Lee called his fried shrimp recipe, "Puff Shrimp," (Fau Jah Ha in Chinese).
 This reminded me of Puff the Magic Dragon, and indeed it was a little magical to see the fried shrimp puff up in the hot oil...so Magic Dragon Shrimp seemed the perfect description of this special dish.

-How to Make Chinese Fried Shrimp
+How to Make Chinese Fried Shrimp:

 Follow the steps below for the delicious Chinese fried shrimp recipe:

-Prepare the shrimp: Clean and devein them while leaving the tails intact.
+First, you should clean and devein them while leaving the tails intact.
 Butterfly them by slicing down the underside but not all the way through.
-Flatten the shrimp with the palm of your hand just a bit.
-PAT THEM DRY.
-Set aside in the frig if you are not cooking right away.
+Flatten the dragon shrimp with the palm of your hand just a bit.
+Be sure to pat them dry.
+Set aside in the refrigerator if you are not cooking right away.
 About 10 minutes before you fry them, take them out and sprinkle the garlic juice and salt and MSG over them.
-Rub that into the shrimp with your fingers.
+Rub that into the dragon shrimp with your fingers.Making the Batter

-Make the batter (while you heat your oil in the wok).
+Next, make the batter (while you heat your oil in the wok).
 Pour the flour in a bowl.
 Add the baking powder and salt and stir with a fork.
 Then add the oil slowly while stirring constantly.
 When the "dough" pulls away from the sides of the bowl, add the water a little bit at a time, until you have a batter that is the consistency of pancake batter.
-You can add a little water if necessary.
+You can add a little water if necessary.Heating the Oil

 The next step of the Dragon fried shrimp recipe is to heat about 3 inches of oil in the wok over medium high heat.
-When the oil is hot enough, a drop of batter will rise to the surface and puff up.
+When the oil is hot enough, a drop of batter will rise to the surface and puff up.Dipping & Frying the Shrimp

 Now, dip each shrimp into the batter one at a time, letting the excess batter drip off.
-Then hold the shrimp by the tail and slip it into the hot oil.
+Then hold the dragon shrimp by the tail and slip it into the hot oil.
 Don't put too many shrimp into the oil at once because the temperature of the oil will drop.
-Adjust the temp of the oil to keep it hot while you fry all the shrimp.
+Adjust the temperature of the oil to keep it hot while you fry all the shrimp.Conclusion

 Serving Your Magic Dragon Shrimp

 In his 1968, "Chinese Cook Book," Jim Lee explained,"Monosodium Glutamate is a white powder which looks like granulated sugar.
 It has been widely accepted as a flavor aid in cooking by restaurants, food processors, and home cooks alike.
 It is almost impossible not to have eaten a bit of it during an average day.
 Monosodium Glutamate has an interesting history.
 It was first made by the Chinese and Japanese by evaporating liquids from cooked shrimps and fish.
 Then the Japanese synthesized it from soybeans.
+The United States then started manufacturing it on a large scale and is now the biggest producer of it in the world.
+What does this magic powder do to foods?
+No one seems to be certain, scientifically.
+But for cooks the effect it has on food in bringing out the flavor is unquestioned.
+It does not give its taste to the food but seems to blend with and enhance every kind of food - even vegetables and fruits."

-Chinese Fried Shrimp FAQs
+Chinese Magic Dragon Fried Shrimp FAQs

 Here are some common questions people ask about making fried shrimp: